 We now focus on Table III.
-When comparing the three scenes, it can be noticed that the values of Err_L for C4 are higher than those for the other two scenes.
-With C3, the errors are a little higher than those for C2 (essentially when comparing with the radiance values), but the values remain close to each other.
-These differences in errors between the three scenes are linked to the differences for the values of $\langle L \rangle{\rm env}$: Err_L is higher for higher values of $\langle L \rangle{\rm env}$, whereas the percentages ($\operatorname{Err}{\%}$) are globally stable from one scene to another.
+When comparing the three scenes, it can be noticed that values of Err_L for C4 are higher than for the other two scenes.
+With C3, errors are a little higher than for C2 (essentially when comparing with the radiance values) but values remain close to each other.
+These differences in errors between the three scenes are linked to the differences for the values of $\langle L \rangle{env}$: Err_L is higher for higher values of $\langle L \rangle{env}$, whereas percentages ($Err{\%}$) are globally stable from one scene to another.

-In spite of these errors that will be explained hereafter, the results show that our model correctly describes the reflection phenomena in this simple canyon case.
-Indeed, the errors are, in the worst case, equal to $0.7 \text{ W/m}^2/\text{sr}/\mu\text{m}$ and, in most cases, below $0.3 \text{ W/m}^2/\text{sr}/\mu\text{m}$.
-This means that our errors are noticeably on the order of the instrumental noise level, which is about $0.2 \text{ W/m}^2/\text{sr}/\mu\text{m}$ for airborne sensors (see, e.g., [25]).
+In spite of these errors that will be explained hereafter, results show that our model correctly describes the reflections phenomena in this simple canyon case.
+Indeed, the error is in the worst case equal to 0.7 and in most cases below 0.3 $W/m^2/sr/\mu m$.
+This means our errors are noticeably in the order of the instrumental noise level, which is about 0.2 $W/m^2/sr/\mu m$ for airborne sensors (see e.g. [25]).
 Therefore, most errors are reasonably weak even if errors in percentages can look high.
-Furthermore, most errors are due to artifacts induced by the simulation process, as explained in the following.
+Furthermore, most errors are due to artefacts induced by the simulation process, as explained below.

-Fig. 8 shows an example of an image of L{env} from scene C3, at 670 nm.
+Figure 8 is an example of an image of L{env} from scene C3, at 670 nm.
 The image of L{env} (left one) can be compared with the image of $\langle L \rangle{env}$ (right one).
 It can be seen that there is more discrepancy for column 9 than for column 10.
-The obtained results, for the three scenes, showed that the errors are essentially localized in column 9 (about 33% of error), while the errors are much lower in column 10 (maximum of 13%).
-Note that column 9 contains a certain percentage of shadow (80% of the column area for scene C3), while in column 10, the pixels are totally irradiated by the sun.
-These errors are artifacts due to the AMARTIS code already explained in Section III-A.
+Obtained results, for the three scenes, showed that errors are essentially localized in column 9 (about 33% of error), while errors are much lower in column 10 (max 13%).
+Note that column 9 contains a certain percentage of shadow (80% of the column area for scene C3), while, in column 10, pixels